 Detectives and state and federal agents and inspectors usually specialize in one of a wide variety of violations such as homicide or fraud.
 They are assigned cases on a rotating basis and work on them until an arrest and conviction occurs or the case is dropped.

-The Investigations Division lieutenant shall oversee the schedule of each investigator and maintain a daily 24-hour on-call investigative roster.
+The Investigations Division master sergeant shall oversee the schedule of each investigator and maintain a daily 24-hour on-call investigative roster.
 This will ensure that an investigator is always available to respond to an incident.

 Investigators are sworn personnel who are specifically trained as evidence technicians and/or in conducting criminal investigations.
 They conduct follow-up investigations and, when practical, initiate preliminary investigations.
 The investigator’s primary responsibilities are to gather and view all available evidence in developing probable cause to arrest a subject and present the case in court to obtain a conviction.